M.O.R.E. Project

 Fill in ALL of the requested information, carefully and clearly (plus your parent’s or guardian’s full name and email address, if you are within 12 to 17 years of age).
 When you save the file (as a jpg or pdf), add your first and last name to the file name of the registration form.

 Step 3: Send an email to Dr. Rebecca Mercuri, K3RPM at <MOREProject500@gmail.com> with your registration form as an attachment.
 We’ll add you to our mailing list to receive information about upcoming MORE Project Approved Courses.
-Your completed registration form MUST be received and approved by the MORE Project BEFORE you take the Technician license exam.
+Your completed registration form MUST be received and approved by the MORE Project BEFORE you attend a MORE Course or take the Technician license exam.

 GROUP LEADERS: The MORE Project also wants to hear from STEM clubs, youth scouting groups, preparedness teams, societies and lodges, senior centers, and other educational or recreational activity organizers.
 If your members would like to learn about radio technology and how it is used in a wide range of applications, including informal chatting, emergency search and rescue, global and outer-space communication, and much more, please contact Dr. Mercuri at <MOREProject500@gmail.com>, with a description of your group.